OADA/oada-docs/rest-specs/REST-Discovery-Endpoints.md

 ## `/.well-known/oada-configuration`

-Used to discovery any OADA API global details, such as the OADA API base URI, authorization and token endpoints to gain an OADA token, and if and where the provider hosts OADA client discovery.
+Used to discover any OADA API global details, such as the OADA API base URI, authorization and token endpoints to gain an OADA token, and if and where the provider hosts OADA client discovery.